top of page

 Credits for the program need to be approved by the university you are currently attending.
 Check with your academic advisor regarding the procedure for obtaining credits since some institutions require that credits be approved prior to enrolling in the program.
 Practicing architects may apply (on their own) for learning credits, but the outcome depends on your local chapter and cannot be guaranteed by MB.
 A Syllabus with a summary of all activities and list of course hours can be provided.

-How do I get to Ahmedabad, India?
+How do I get to Kyoto, Japan?
 Is a Visa required?

 What supplies will I need to bring?

 A notebook, pens, and sketching materials should suffice, but we also recommend bringing a laptop computer or a tablet computer.
 We will not be working with digital modeling tools during this course.
-We also recommend that you bring adapters for your electronics, a powerful phone battery, extra charger, comfortable walking shoes and clothing to visit sacred sites, a face mask, medicine, and an "e-SIM" for your cell phone.
+We also recommend that you bring adapters for your electronics, a powerful phone battery, extra charger, comfortable walking shoes and clothing to visit sacred sites, shoes which are easy to 'slip off' at temples, a hat, sunglasses, personal portable fan, water bottle, medicine, and an "e-SIM" for Japan for your cell phone.
 You will need some cash, as cards are not accepted everywhere.

 How will lodging and meals be arranged?
 When does the course start and end?